Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Numerical Experiments

 Similar trends are observed in Figure \ref{helmholtz_fixed_rank_as_kle_large}.

-In these numerical results we compared fixed ranks for the inputs and the outputs, in order to have a straightforward comparison between the KLE and AS networks.
-In general we recommend the use of the AS-to-POD network, which uses explicit information of the parametric map to construct an informed subspace of the input.
+In these numerical results we compared fixed ranks for the inputs and the outputs, in order to have a straightforward comparison between the DIPNet and KLE networks.
+In general we recommend the use of the DIPNet, which uses explicit information of the parametric map to construct an informed subspace of the input.
 The decay of the AS and POD spectra alone can be used to decide the ranks of the input and output projectors for the networks, with the projection error result from Proposition \ref{prop_input_output_error_bound} in mind for this rank choice.
 This result is less useful when using the KLE spectral decay in choosing a network structure, since this additionally requires knowledge of the Lipschitz constance $L$ for the mapping $m \mapsto q$.
-Further, numerical results demonstrate that when the PDE mapping does not look like the covariance operator, KLE does not perform much better than random projectors, while the AS projector performed well for both numerical experiments.
+Further, numerical results demonstrate that when the PDE mapping does not look like the covariance operator, KLE does not perform much better than random projectors, while the DIPNet performed well for both numerical experiments.